SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 the ./makefile contain a many commands:

-To generate the SpinalHDL netlists :
+Generating the SpinalHDL netlists :
 =======================================

 This is optional, as the repository already contain the verilog netlists in hardware/netlist.